operator-framework/community-operators/docs/testing-operators.md

 The value for `PACKAGE_NAME` **must** be the same as in the operator's `*package.yaml` file and the operator bundle directory name.
 Assuming it is `my-operator`, this can be found by running `cat my-operator/*.package.yaml`.

 The `PACKAGE_VERSION` is entirely up for you to decide.
-Best practice is it coincides with your Operator version.
+The version is independent of the Operator version since your bundle will contain all versions of your Operator metadata files.
+If you already uploaded your bundle to Quay.io at an earlier point, make sure to increment the version.

 ```
 OPERATOR_DIR=my-operator/